csae8092/posts/django-generic-apps/part-4-vocabs-app.md

 ```

+Make and run migrations:

+`$ manage.py makemigrations`

+`$ python manage.py migrate`

-This it all it needs for a very basic implementation.
-After making and running migrations we can browse to [http://127.0.0.1:8000/lunch/talk/create/](http://127.0.0.1:8000/lunch/talk/create/) and select all SkosConcepts stored in the database so far.
+This is all it needs for a very basic implementation.

+For the next step urls, templates and views for lunch will be needed (work in progress) so that we can browse to [http://127.0.0.1:8000/lunch/talk/create/](http://127.0.0.1:8000/lunch/talk/create/) and select all SkosConcepts stored in the database so far.